 What is a Tithe Map?

-The principal of paying a tenth of one's earnings in goods has been rooted in the Christian tradition since bibilcal times and became established in England as the country adopted Christianity in Anglo-Saxon times.
+The principle of paying a tenth of one's earnings in goods has been rooted in the Christian tradition since biblical times and became established in England as the country adopted Christianity in Anglo-Saxon times.
 The income from the tithe would support the local rector and the church building.

 For more detailed information on tithe maps and apportionments, you can try the following.
 They both have reference lists and bibliographies if you wish to study the subject further.